-This test involves introducing a smoke sample at the furthest sampling hole and then measuring the time taken for the smoke to travel to the detector.
+This test involves introducing a smoke sample at the furthest sampling hole on each pipe and then measuring the time taken for the smoke to travel to the detector.
 Results are logged and compared to subsequent tests to note variations of the system.

-Refer to the VESDA-E Commissioning Guide for details of the commissioning smoke test.
+Refer to the VESDA Commissioning Guide (document # 10195) for details of the commissioning smoke test.